-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-It may involve a parent or caregiver failing to provide adequate food, shelter and clothing, failing to protect a child from physical harm or danger, or the failure to ensure access to appropriate medical care or treatment.
-It may also include neglect of, or unresponsiveness to a child's basic emotional needs.
+Neglect is the persistent failure to meet an individual's basic physical and/or psychological needs, likely to result in the serious impairment of the child or vulnerable adult's health or development.
+It may involve a parent or caregiver failing to provide adequate food, shelter and clothing, failing to protect from physical harm or danger, or the failure to ensure access to appropriate medical care or treatment.
+It may also include neglect of, or unresponsiveness to, an individual's basic emotional needs.

 In addition, neglect may occur during pregnancy as a result of maternal substance misuse.